How To Talk Comedy Writer – Updated

 Straight Reversal - via Andrew Marshall.
 A joke construction that’s very useful in topical comedy, where the premise of the gag is more or less a comical inversion of a real news story.
 So, after the day when the big topic was the doctor who was dragged off a United Airlines flight, Daftynews.com ran the spoof headline ‘Outcry as shocking scenes emerge of passenger being dragged onto Ryanair flight’.
 There’s a straight reversal that sticks in my mind from an edition of Week Ending in September 1992.
 At that time, the national moral panic was ram-raiding (smashing a car into through a shop front and then robbing the shop) and the national laughing stock was the Ratners jeweller’s chain (whose founder Gerald Ratner had just slagged his own products).
 In the quickie radio sketch, some kids ramraid a shop then one says “Get us back out again, it’s a Ratners!”
 It would be hard to think up a more 1992 joke than that.

 Nixomatosis – via Pete Thornton.
-More one for producers, but then producers are often writers too.
+More one for producers, but then writers often have to be producers too.
 Derived from the verb to ‘nix’ or turn a project down, this affliction sometimes comes to bear when you’ve spent half a day reading five different scripts from five different writers and none of them have made you laugh.
 At that moment you might start to suspect that you’re suffering from a bout of nixomatosis – or the temporary inability to find anything remotely funny.
 The only known cure is to go and do something else and come back to them another day, reading them all again, but in a different order.

 Not This But – via David Baddiel.
 When you suggest something obvious, crap, or half-formed, hoping that it’ll get the idea ball rolling and lead to something better.
 An essential writing tool.
 Saurabh Kakkar has a slightly different meaning: for him it’s a placeholder line suggested in the room prefaced by ‘not this but…’, which inexplicably makes it in to the final show.